codewithnaveenrapelli/AEM_Notes/15_Sling_Model_Annotation.md

     - Accessing a Parent Resource: When the value can be found in a parent resource.

-    - Accessing a Different Model: When the value is part of a different Sling Model or object.
+    - Different Model: When the value is part of a different Sling Model or object.

 -  By using @Via, you can enhance the flexibility of Sling Models and access values that may not be directly available on the adaptable object